MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 A: I mean in recent years.
 {: .interviewer }

 T: Oh, yeah, sure I've done a lot of stuff.
-I mean, played with [Rickie Lee Jones&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://rickieleejones.com/) for a month on the road.
+I mean, played with [Rickie Lee Jones&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://rickieleejones.com/) for a month on the road.
 {: .interviewee }

 A: That must have been fun.
 {: .interviewer }

 T: You know, I grew up listening to her and I think kind of learned how to sing from her.
 So for me, it was a really spiritual experience to be with her and sing backgrounds with her and she liked my singing.
 She was really nice to me about that.
 But then right after that she went on to do another kind of project that she had a band up in California for, so we lost touch.
 But, yeah, I really enjoyed playing with her.
 She's great--really freaky, kind of free-spirit.
-I did a background vocals gig for [Nine Inch Nails&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.nin.com/) once, that was pretty amazing.
+I did a background vocals gig for [Nine Inch Nails&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://www.nin.com/) once, that was pretty amazing.
 {: .interviewee }

 <div class="video-wrapper"><iframe width="420" height="315" src="https://www.youtube.com/embed/chNPM-rUCwI?rel=0" frameborder="0" allowfullscreen></iframe></div>